1st COVID-19 death in US was seemingly healthy California woman, family says

 He declined to say whether the two newly recognized deaths would have changed his decisions about when to order a shutdown.
 He imposed a statewide one in late March.

-Officials said the two Santa Clara County patients died at home - a 57-year-old woman on Feb.
+Officials said the two Santa Clara County patients died at home - Dowd on Feb.
 6 and a 69-year-old man on Feb.
 17 - and that neither had traveled out of the country to a coronavirus outbreak area.
 The epidemic emerged in the Chinese city of Wuhan in late December.

-Family members identified the woman as Patricia Dowd of San Jose, a manager at a semiconductor company who became sick in late January with flu-like symptoms.
+Dowd was a manager at a semiconductor company.
+She became sick in late January with flu-like symptoms.

 She appeared to recover and was working from home the day she died.
 Her daughter found her, the Los Angeles Times reported.